 Distribute cheese and bacon evenly over the bottom of the warm pie crust.
 Pour in egg mixture to about 1/2 inch below top of crust (you may not use every bit of it – you can place any extra in a small custard cup in a larger container of hot water and bake for about 15 -20 minutes along the Quiche – the timing depends on the amount and the size of the container.)

 Turn oven down to 350 degrees.
 Bake quiche until lightly golden brown and a knife blade inserted about one inch from the edge comes out clean, and center feels set but is still soft like jello, 32 to 35 minutes.
 A protector for the crust may be necessary if the crimped edge browns too much.
 I make my own before I cook the pie (and store it with my pie beans) or you can buy a gadget called a pie shield.
-More info on pie shields on my Pumpkin Pie post.
+More info on pie shields on my How to Blind Bake a Pie Crust post.

 This Quiche will be surprisingly soft when first removed from the oven, but will continue to cook and set as it rests.
 Transfer Quiche to rack to cool, at least 10 minutes.
 Serve warm or at room temperature.

 - If using other fillings that are bulkier, decrease milk and cream to 3/4 cup.

 - Because 1/2 and 1/2 is half milk and half cream, 2 cups may be substituted.